 VPSA Object Storage Console¶

-VPSA Object Storage Console is a tool that gives users visibility into their Object Storage accounts for administration purposes.
+VPSA Object Storage Console provides management access for Object Storage accounts.
 It is not a tool for read/write operations from/to the object storage.
-You can create/delete containers, view containers and list their content.
-You can also create and delete folders to better organized the objects, and set permissions.
+With the console, you can create/delete and view containers, and list their content, create and delete folders to better organize the objects, and set permissions and other management configurations.

 The VPSA Object Storage Console Window¶